openmc-dev/openmc/docs/source/usersguide/input.rst

     Total production of neutrons due to fission

   :k-fission:
+    Kappa-Fission; the recoverable energy production due to fission.
+The recoverable energy is defined as the fission product kinetic energy, prompt and delayed neutron kinetic energies, prompt and delayed :math:`\gamma`-ray total energies, and the total energy released by the delayed :math:`\beta` particles.
+The neutrino energy does not contribute to this response.
-    Kappa-Fission; the recoverable energy production due to fission. ``kappa-fission`` is also a valid identifier for this response.
+    Note that the prompt and delayed :math:`\gamma`-rays are assumed to deposit their energy locally. ``kappa-fission`` is also a valid identifier for this response.

   :events:
     Number of scoring events